maester365/maester/website/docs/tests/cisa/readme.md

 ## Overview

-The tests in this section closely align to the Cybersecurity and Infrastructure Security Agency (CISA) Secure Cloud Business Applications (SCuBA) Project implementation.
+The tests in this section verifies that a Microsoft 365 tenant’s configuration conforms to the policies described in the Secure Cloud Business Applications ([SCuBA](https://cisa.gov/scuba)) Security Configuration Baseline [documents](/baselines/README.md).

 ## Tests